HOME

 History

-Upon Cyndi’s return to Oregon in 2004, she founded the Bilingual Theatre Club in Cornelius, using students from Echo Shaw and Cornelius Elementary schools to perform in the free space donated to her by the Centro Cultural in Cornelius.
-In 2004-2005 she wrote and produced "A Cornelius Christmas Posada", and "Ardillas Mias – A Squirrel’s Tale", and LESTA continues to use these educational scripts.
-2006 saw 3 Bilingual Musical Theatre courses developed at Barnes Elementary School in the Beaverton School District.
+Upon Cyndi’s return to Oregon in 2004, she founded the Bilingual Theatre Club in Cornelius, with students from Echo Shaw and Cornelius Elementary schools performing in the free space donated to her by Sabino Sardineta at the Centro Cultural in Cornelius.
+In 2004-2005 she wrote and produced "A Cornelius Christmas Posada", and "Ardillas Mias – A Squirrel’s Tale" there.

 Return to top >>